-Comprehensive Examination Essays: To qualify for PhD candidacy, students must complete three comprehensive examination essays, approximately 20-25 pages each.
+Comprehensive Examination: To qualify for PhD candidacy, students must complete a comprehensive examination.
 Through the comprehensive examination, students are expected to identify, analyze, and integrate conceptual, methodological, and empirical literature to answer questions relevant to sociological study.
+Interim Comprehensive Exam Procedure.

 Dissertation Overview: Following successful completion of the comprehensive examination, the student files an application for admission to candidacy for the Doctor of Philosophy degree.
 At this stage the student produces a proposal that outlines the topic for doctoral research and a research design for its execution to be reviewed by the dissertation committee.
 After the overview hearing, the student will give a brief presentation on their proposed dissertation research to the departmental community.

 Dissertation Defense: The final oral examination in defense of the doctoral dissertation is conducted by the doctoral committee and is open to the University community.